brkrishna/trading/README.md

 ---------------

 - No data for some symbols: Yahoo/YFinance may not have data for certain tickers or they may be delisted.
 The scanner will log "No data for <SYMBOL>" for these cases.
 Consider verifying the ticker name on Yahoo Finance.
 - Slow runs / rate limits: Use `--limit` during development to reduce network calls.
-The cache under `trading/data/raw/` speeds repeated runs.
+The SQLite cache database speeds repeated runs.
 - Forcing fresh data: Use `--refresh-cache` to force re-downloads even if cache is fresh.
 - Inspecting cache usage:
-	- Info: python -m trading.cache info
+	- Database info: python -m trading.storage info
-	- Prune: python -m trading.cache prune --max-files 100 --max-bytes 50000000
+	- Prune database: python -m trading.storage prune --max-symbols 100 --max-bytes 50000000
+	- Legacy cache info: python -m trading.cache info (for any remaining CSV files)

-If you see permission errors when writing cache files, check that your user has write access to `trading/data/raw/`.
+If you see permission errors when writing cache data, check that your user has write access to `trading/data/`.

 Screenshots (optional)
 ----------------------